 The Department will complete a new certification or re-sign and newly date a copy of the previous certification.

-The Mayor’s Office of Immigrant Affairs provides a list of legitimate legal service providers.
-These are available at the top of our main U Visa webpage.
+The Mayor’s Office of Immigrant Affairs provides a list of nonprofit legal services organizations.
+These are available by clicking the link located near the top of this webpage listed in English and Spanish next to “Legal Services Providers".